One of the greatest attributes a leader can have is the desire to continually develop self-awareness.

 It’s Never a Mistake to Care For Someone

 Radio eventually started helping out at the school and Coach Jones spent a lot of time trying to teach Radio.
 He tried to help Radio learn to read and to communicate.
-He wanted him to have a normal life and integrate him into the school environment as much as possible.
+He wanted him to have a normal life and integrate into the school environment as much as possible.
 However, Coach Jones’s effort with Radio led him to spend a lot more time away from his wife and daughter than normal.

-Eventually things went south when the school board decided that Radio should not be involved at the school because it was too much of a liability.
+Things went south when the school board decided that Radio should not be involved at the school because it was too much of a liability.
 Coach Jones questioned whether he had been doing the right thing.
 He wondered if helping Radio had been a mistake.

 “It’s never a mistake to care for someone,” his wife told him.